nitram779/clcampaign-updated/INSTALL.md

 2. Restart Steam so the game is added to the list of games.

-3. Download the latest binaries from [GitHub Actions](https://github.com/nitram779/clcampaign-updated/actions).
+3. Download the latest binaries from [GitHub Actions](https://github.com/nitram779/clcampaign-updated/actions?query=branch%3Amaster).
 (Github Account is required to download!)

 4. Extract the archive to your mod directory.
 It should place a directory called `clcampaign` in the `Half-Life` directory.

 ## Running the game

-You can run the game by either running it through Steam or by launching Half-Life with the command-line parameter `-game mod_name`.
+You can run the game by either running it through Steam or by launching Half-Life with the command-line parameter `-game clcampaign`.